vontanne/homework/README.md

 This project is a simple yet fully functional implementation of the classic Tetris game using pure `HTML`, `CSS`, and `JavaScript`, with no external libraries.
 It's designed to be lightweight and straightforward, suitable for beginners looking to understand game development with web technologies.

+## Live Demo

+You can play the Tetris game online without any installation by visiting: [Play Tetris Online](https://vontanne.github.io/javascript-tetris/)

 ## How to Play

-To play the game, follow these steps:
+To play the game locally, follow these steps:

 1. Clone the repository or download the ZIP file.
 2. If downloaded as a ZIP, unzip the file.